mfumagalli/Copenhagen/Files/day2a.md

-Here you will learn how to perform a scan for positive selection by calculating PBS (population branch statistic) in windows from low-depth data.
+Here you will learn how to perform a scan for positive selection by calculating several summary statistics in windows from low-depth NGS data.

-Specifically, you will learn how to estimate:
+Specifically, you will learn how to estimate://
-- site frequency spectrum
+1. site frequency spectrum
-- population genetic differentiation
+2. population genetic differentiation
-- nucleotide diversity
+3. nucleotide diversity

 Please make sure to follow the preparatory instructions on the main page before running these examples.
 ```
 NGS=/ricco/data/matteo/Software/ngsTools

-MS=/ricco/data/matteo/Software/ms
-SS=/ricco/data/matteo/Software/selscan/bin/linux

 DIR=/home/matteo/Copenhagen
 DATA=/ricco/data/matteo/Data